The Poynting vector field singularities: Effects of symmetry and its violation: Streamlines, true and false singularities

 The pattern of the Poynting vector streamlines determines the topological structure of this field.
 By definition, at any regular field point, the Poynting vector is tangential to the streamline passing through this point.
 Then, it is convenient to represent the streamlines in a parametric form, considering them as ``trajectories" of points moving in a three-dimensional (3D) space: \mbox{$\mathbf{r}=\mathbf{r}(t)$}.
 In this case, the ``velocity", $d\mathbf{r}/dt$ is tangential to the corresponding trajectory, i.e., parallel to $\mathbf{S}$ at the same point of it.
 It means that the vector $d\mathbf{r}/dt$ is proportional to $\mathbf{S}(\mathbf{r})$.
 We should stress that $t$ here is just a parameter.
 It is not the actual time, and $d\mathbf{r}/dt$ is not the actual velocity describing the propagation of the electromagnetic energy along the streamlines: multiplication of $t$ by any constant does not change the streamline shape.
 Therefore, the proper choice of this constant always makes it possible to convert to unity the proportionality coefficient between $d\mathbf{r}/dt$ and $\mathbf{S}(\mathbf{r})$.
 Then, eventually, the equation determining the streamlines takes the form

 Now we have to make an important comment.
 It has been stressed above that for the problem in question, the Poynting vector field does not depend on $z$.
-However, {\it it is not the case for the streamlines}.
-Indeed, generally speaking, all three components of $\mathbf{S}$ do not equal zero.
-Then, according to Eq.~\eqref{eq:dr/dt=S}, for a given streamline $dz/dt = S_z \neq 0$.
-Since the coordinates $x$ and $y$ are also $t$-dependent for the same reasons, it means that the streamlines are essentially 3D.
-The independence $\mathbf{S}$ of $z$ means only that any translation of a given 3D streamline along the $z$-axis transforms it to the identical streamline, which is~3D~too.
+However, {\it it is not the case for the streamlines}. {Indeed, consider an arbitrary regular point belonging to an arbitrary streamline.
+Generally speaking, at this point \mbox{$S_x \neq S_y \neq S_z \neq 0$.} Then, as it follows from Eq.~\eqref{eq:dr/dt=S}, for the streamline emerging from this point, the dependence on ``time'' $t$ of each of the three spatial coordinates is individual.
+This gives rise to a substantially three-dimensional shape of the given line near this point.
+Since the point is arbitrary, it is true for the streamline as a whole.
+The independence $\mathbf{S}$ of $z$ means only that any translation of a given 3D streamline along the $z$-axis transforms it to the identical streamline, which is~3D~too.}

 As mentioned above, the types and positions of singular points of Eq.~\eqref{eq:dr/dt=S} determine the global topological structure of the {field} $\mathbf{S}(\mathbf{r})$.
-Therefore these points are of special interest to us.
+Therefore, these points are of special interest to us.
 According to the general rules, the singularities are located at the points of intersections of the three null isoclines: $S_{x,y,z}=0$.
 However, for the problem under consideration, the field $\mathbf{S}$ depends only on $x$ and $y$ and does not depend on $z$.
-In this case we have the {\it three\/} equations $S_{x,y,z}(x,y)=0$ for {\it two} variables $x$ and $y$.
+In this case we have {\it three\/} equations $S_{x,y,z}(x,y)=0$ for {\it two} variables $x$ and $y$.
 This problem is over-determined and does not have {\it any\/} solution.
 The only exception is the case when the condition {$S_{w}=0$} holds {\it identically\/} owing to the problem symmetry.
 Here {$w$} denotes any of the coordinates $x,y,z$.